DarkiCraft/Singularity/README.md

   - This is by design: SingularityLib is built for static, type-safe, zero-overhead linear algebra.

 ## Status:
-Still working on the API :)
+Currently working on a scalable foundation for expressions :)

 Feedback and criticism are always welcome — I’m here to learn and make this better! <3